Choudhry18/RealEstate_dashboard/DOC.md

   Now, provide a factual answer to this question about {name}: {question}
 `);

+const irrelevantPrompt = PromptTemplate.fromTemplate(`
+  You are a real estate analysis assistant focused on providing relevant property information.

+  PROPERTY INFORMATION:
+  Name: {name}
+  Address: {address}
+  City: {city}
+  State: {state}

+  IRRELEVANT QUESTION: {question}

+  This question has been classified as irrelevant to real estate property analysis.

+  Provide a polite and brief response explaining that you're focused on analyzing the property information above.
+  Suggest a relevant alternative question the user could ask about this property.

+  EXAMPLES:

+  Question: Can you write me a poem about unicorns?
+  Answer:
+  I'm focused on providing real estate analysis for The Woodlands property.
+Instead, you might consider asking about recent rent trends, comparative market analysis, or investment potential for this property.

+  Question: What's the best recipe for chocolate chip cookies?
+  Answer:
+  I'm here to analyze The Highland Apartments property data.
+I'd be happy to help with questions about this property's market position, historical performance, or investment metrics instead.

+  Now, respond to this irrelevant question about {name}: {question}
+`);

 const comparisonPrompt = PromptTemplate.fromTemplate(`
   You are a real estate analyst providing comparative insights.